lakex24/lakex24.github.io/mysite/content/_index.md

 Remember that you can also specify a section header for the posts below by configuring the `mainSectionsTitle` parameter in the front matter of this file.
 -->

+---
+### Favourite Quotes
+---
-The goal for computer graphics is to create the best possible tool for the imagination.
+- The goal for computer graphics is to create the best possible tool for the imagination.

+- Adults are always asking kids what they want to be when they grow up because they are looking for ideas.

+- The future is already here – it's just not evenly distributed.

+- what is next?

 ---